hamzaparvez-dev/spectra-cli/README.md

 ## Requirements

 - Python 3.8 or higher
-- OpenAI API key (for the API server)
+- Gemini API key (for the API server) - Set as `OPENAI_API_KEY` environment variable
 - Internet connection (to call the API)
+- Upstash Redis (optional, for production job queue)

 ## Troubleshooting